 The sea to sky highway lives up to its reputation as one of the great drives on earth.

 We have an entire post dedicated to things to do in Whistler here, but if you don’t feel like reading that, here are a few highlights.

-If you are planning a trip to Whistler from Vancouver, be sure to spend time exploring this beautiful coastal drive and don't forget to slow down, meet the people and get out of the car to explore the trails.
+If you are planning a trip to Whistler from Vancouver, be sure to spend time exploring this beautiful coastal drive.
+You’ll want to spend the night in a few places to really see it all.

 Here are the places we suggest to stay in each destination that make for easy access to all the best attractions.

 The Opus Vancouver is an excellent boutique hotel located in Yaletown that is walking distance to everything.

 This stylish hotel was named one of the top hotels by Forbes and the top luxury property in BC.

 It had some of the friendliest service we’ve experienced at a hotel.
 It must be that fresh West Coast air that makes everyone happy!